TonyH0401/power-platform-early-bound-generated/sales-configuration-testing-plugin/README.md

-# Solution: 'Sales Configuration'
+# Introduction

+The solution that implemented the early-boud classes: Sales Configuration.
-# App: Testing Plugin
+The app that implemented the early-boud classes: Testing Plugin

 The `.xml` file is used for settings/backup, used for generation.
 I also have the original settings `.xml` file for backup.